Hip dysplasia – PAO or short stem prosthesis?

 Goal of the PAO

-• Improved biomechanics: Better alignment of the joint distributes the load more evenly, reducing wear and tear.
+• Improved biomechanics: Through better alignment of the joint, the load is distributed more evenly, reducing wear.

-• Osteoarthritis prevention: Anatomical correction can slow or stop the progression of already beginning osteoarthritis.
+• Osteoarthritis prevention: The anatomical correction can slow or stop the progression of already developing osteoarthritis.

-• Preservation of the natural joint: Unlike prosthesis implantation, the patient's own hip joint is preserved.
+• Preservation of the natural joint: Unlike implantation of a prosthesis, the patient's own hip joint remains intact.

 Indication criteria